vasujain275/rudra/README.md

 nixos-generate-config --show-hardware-config > hosts/<your-desired-hostname>/hardware-configuration.nix
 ```

-- *Edit All the instances of my name "vasu" and replace it with your name*
+- *Edit All the instances of my name "roncrush" and replace it with your name*

 - *Remove ciscoPacketTracker from system pkgs in configuration.nix*